longxianlei/Spike-BRGNet/README.md

 ## Updates

-   - This paper was accepted by TCSVT 2024, new version and associated materials will be available soon!
+   - This paper was accepted by IEEE TCSVT 2024, a new version and associated materials will be available soon!
 (Nov/8/2024)
    - Our paper was submitted to IEEE Explore for public access.
 (Nov/11/2024)
    - The training and testing codes and trained models for Spike-BRGNet are available here.
 (Dec/09/2024)